-History of Scrum
+History of Agile Scrum mehodology

-Process of Scrum Methodology
+Process of Agile Scrum Methodology

 The procedure begins with a list of project objectives/requirements.
-Then, the project’s client prioritizes these goals based on a trade-off between their value and cost; this is how we define iterations and subsequent deliverables.
+Then, the project’s client prioritizes these goals based on a trade-off between their value and cost.
+So, this is how we define iterations and deliverables.

-Roles of Agile Scrum
+Roles of Agile Scrum Methodology

 Each Scrum event allows some part of the process, product, progress, or relationships to be modified.